brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 In the [previous post]({{ site.baseurl }}{% post_url  2023-02-28-GPT-lite %}), we built GPT-lite - a small version of the GPT model - and trained it on the "[Tiny Shakespeare](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt)" dataset.
 In this post, we will use the same model and scale it on a network of GPUs using [DeepSpeed and ZeRO](https://arxiv.org/abs/1910.02054), a *zero-redundancy* scaling technique detailed [in this post]({{ site.baseurl }}{% post_url  2020-05-28-AI-Supercomputing-2 %}).
 We'll use the `deepspeed` package for `python`.

+### 3D Parallelism

+A GPT model allows for three types of parallelism, that can be combined into what DeepSpeed calls **3D parallelism**:
+1. **Data parallelism**, by dividing the number of datapoints (batch size) across a subset of resources.
+2. **Pipeline parallelism**, by delegating different blocks of the GPT to different resources.
+3. **Tensor/vertical parallelism**, by dividing the parameters on each layer across compute resources, the specialization of the ZeRO operations.

+Finding the best combination of the individual levels of parallelism is a hard problem.
+This is a resources allocation problem across the 3D volume in the space of data, parameters and layers space.
+It aims at finding the best *slicing* across the 3D volume, and allocating different volumetric regions to different resources, in a way that best balances the compute time and/or memory across resources.
+In practice, balanced compute across resources allows for a low overall runtime, and balanced memory allows for increasing the model size.

 {: style="text-align:center; font-size: small;"}
 <img width="55%" height="55%" src="/assets/GPT-lite-DeepSpeed/GPT_3D_parallelism_2.png"/>

 {: style="text-align:center; font-size: small;"}
 The resources allocation problem vizualized a a (color-coded) allocation of compute resources in the 3D space with data, layers and parameter dimensions.
 A GPT model allows for 3D parallelism as a combination of: pipelining across blocks/layers of the network, data parallelism across datapoints in the input batch, and tensor/vertical parallelism across parameters on each layer.
 Source: [Microsoft Research Blog](https://www.microsoft.com/en-us/research/blog/deepspeed-extreme-scale-model-training-for-everyone/)

+### Main code, spelled out

 We start by matching the dimensions of our *GPT-lite* model architecture to the *GPT-3 Small* model description in [Language Models are Few-Shot Learners](https://arxiv.org/abs/2005.14165) (Fig 2.1), by changing the following variables in the original <a href="/assets/GPT-lite-DeepSpeed/gptlite.py">model implementation</a>: